High Performance Habits By Brendon Burchard Review and Summary

 The 6 High Performance Habits (Summary)

-If you’re interested in High Performance Habits, you can find many of Brendon Burchard’s audio books here.
+If you’re interested in High Performance Habits, you can find Brendon Burchard’s books and audio books at most retailers.

 Burchard’s 6 essential habits are as follows: